-How to Use Ornamental Grasses in Your Garden Design
+Ornamental Grasses in Your Garden Design

-Cool and Warm Season Ornamental Grasses
+Cool- and Warm-Season Ornamental Grasses

-Dividing grasses into cool and warm season varieties is different than classifying them by USDA Hardiness Zones.
+Dividing grasses into cool- and warm-season varieties is different than classifying them by USDA Hardiness Zones.
 The zone ratings tell you if a grass will survive the winter in your area.
-When we talk about cool and warm season grasses, we’re referring to when they bloom.
+When we talk about cool- and warm-season grasses, we’re referring to when they bloom.

-- Warm Season Ornamental Grasses: Warm season ornamental grasses are slow to emerge in the spring.
-Don’t be alarmed and think they’ve died off during the winter.
-Many warm season ornamental grasses don’t get going until after the spring bulbs have faded.Since warm season ornamental grasses are late to emerge, they also flower later in the summer than their cool season cousins.
+Warm-season ornamental grasses are slow to emerge in the spring, so don’t be alarmed and think they’ve died off during the winter.
+Many warm-season ornamental grasses don’t get going until after the spring bulbs have faded.
+They also flower later in the summer than their cool-season cousins.
 Many will remain in bloom well into the fall.

 Growth Habits of Ornamental Grasses

-- Ornamental Grasses that Run
+Ornamental Grasses That Run

 Unlike the tidy growth habit of clump-forming grasses, ornamental grasses that increase by rhizomes will spread, or run, throughout a garden bed and can quickly take over.
 Their growth habit is a lot like turf grass.
 While you want turf grass to spread and become a lawn, this type of growth habit is not suited to a garden border.

 On the other hand, ornamental grasses with a running habit can make good ground covers, if you want to fill in a large area or stabilize a slope.
-Grasses such as Liriope (Liriope spicata) and Mondo grass (Ophiopogon japonicus) are often used as ground covers.
-Just give them lots of room and don’t turn your back on them.
+Grasses such as liriope (Liriope spicata) and mondo grass (Ophiopogon japonicus) are often used as ground covers.
+Just give them lots of room, and don’t turn your back on them.
 Growing a rhizome-spreading grass in containers is a good option if you want to include one in your garden without fear of it becoming invasive.

-Examples of Runners: Blue Lyme Grass (Elymus arenarius), Ribbon Grass (Phalaris arundinacea) and many varieties of Calamagrostis and Carex.
+Examples of runners: blue lyme grass (Elymus arenarius), ribbon grass (Phalaris arundinacea), and many varieties of Calamagrostis and Carex.